Kristen Jacobsen, MA, LCPC

 When she’s not seeing clients or running the practice, Kristen can be found doing pilates, watching/reading psychological thrillers, taking her Rhodesian Ridgeback to the various dog parks around the city, searching for the best New York style pizza Chicago has to offer (still have yet to find it!), or spending quality time with friends & family.

 Kristen's clinical focus is anxiety, depression, relationships, and perfectionism.
 She has extensive experience working with adolescents and adults, and has had the privilege of interacting with clients and families who have presented with a wide range of clinical issues and unique needs.
 In addition, Kristen has experience providing individual, family, and group therapy in both outpatient (office) and inpatient (hospital) settings.

 Kristen's approach is eclectic, and she tailors her therapeutic techniques according to each individual client's needs.
-For those requiring a more directive approach, she utilizes Cognitive-Behavioral Therapy techniques.
+For those requiring a more directive approach, she utilizes Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance & Commitment Therapy (ACT).
 These are especially useful for clients struggling with anxiety and/or depression.
 For those who are comfortable with a non-directive approach, she utilizes more Client-Centered techniques.
 Kristen also incorporates Mindfulness into her sessions as a method of managing symptoms and staying grounded in the present.

 Kristen has been featured on CBS News, The Chicago Tribune, Psych Central, Empire Broadcast Radio, and Chicago Parent Magazine.
 All of these can be viewed on the "Media" link at the bottom of the page.
 She is also an adjunct professor in the Psychology department at National Louis University in downtown Chicago.